 2. Helpful Cat health conditions section on the “vet certified” PetMD website.
 Provides lots of reader-friendly information about conditions and treatments.

 4. The Conscious Cat site has many holistic health gems you can find with the Search field.

 5. (NEW addition) HealthyPets.mercola.com is a great resource thanks to outstanding content from the holistically-smart Dr. Becker.

 6. For Chronic Renal Failure info, I am impressed with FelineCRF.org.
 It includes many (conventional and holistic) tips that are helpful for anyone caring for a cat with a serious disease, including “Obtaining affordable supplies” and “Persuading a cat to eat.”

-7. Alternative cancer treatment options and supplements for pets are summarized and evaluated by holistic vet Dr. Charles Loop.
+7. Alternative cancer treatment options for pets are summarized and evaluated by holistic vet Dr. Charles Loop.
 He seems to keep this section updated, and provides some helpful details I have not seen elsewhere.
 (I wish I could tell you there are other good sites on this topic, but I have not seen them…yet.)
 Note that this list is for cats and dogs, and note he says that with cats one must be more selective.
 (Remember, essential oils and alpha-lipoic-acid can be bad for cats.)